MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/manage/Drive-Map.md

 The Group Policy Drive Maps client side extension is one of many extensions included in the gpprefcl.dll file that is included in the Windows operating system starting with Windows Server 2008 and Windows Vista Service Pack 1.

-Group Policy’s modular design enables each extension to process the data that is relevant to them.
+Group Policyâ€™s modular design enables each extension to process the data that is relevant to them.
 Therefore, the implementation of each Group Policy client side extension may be different.

 The Group Policy Drive Map extension is one CSE in a family of Group Policy client side extensions known as Group Policy Preferences.
 The goal of this extension is to manage drive letters associated with network specific shared folders and visibility properties of driver letters (remotely mapped drives or physical).
 The extension comes registered on the Windows operating system by virtue of CSE specific metadata stored in the following registry location